felipe-mig/MOS_Burger_Website_PHP/README.md

 🍟🍔This is a project built with PHP in which I made a new website version of the iconic Japanese fast food restaurant MOS Burger.
 The user can make an order and personalise the menu with burgers, sides, drinks, and desserts.
 I used the SESSION memory to hold the data.
-Moreover, the user can go back to a previous section without losing the information of the ticket by handling the session memory with control programming.
+Moreover, the users can go back to a previous section without losing the information of the ticket by handling the session memory with control programming.
 At the end, the users can see the final order as the code of their ticket is their session ID. 🍟🍔

 * No frameworks